FanyaOff/one-eye-stronghold-finder/README.md

 # One eye stronghold finder
-A client-side fabric mod which allows you to find strongholds with only one Eye of Ender.
+A client-side fabric mod which allows you to find stronghold with only one Eye of Ender.

 ## Instructions
 Just throw Eye of Ender and mod will write the coordinates of nearest stronghold in the chat.